jamesETF/untitled-folder/_blocks/puppiesquote.md

 ---
 title: "Ethical Puppies, from Ethical Frenchie Breeders"
 ---
-> Whether the french bulldog puppies were bred by us or not, you can rest assured that your relationship will continue with the actual breeder.
-If we’re putting our brand on the line, its more important than ever for us to pick and choose the healthiest and best french bulldog puppies from the most responsible breeders, and match them with only the best families.
+> The value of working with Ethical Frenchie truely begins after you take your baby French Bulldog home, as our health and wellness support is unlimited as your puppy grows.
+We spend more time communicating and checking in on our past puppy sales than with new families sometimes but thats how we prefer it.
+If we’re putting our brand on the line, its more important than ever to ensure that we're truely going out of our way to produce great French Bulldog Puppies and match them with only the best families.